Imtiaz3612/osproject/README.md

 semaphore.
 She releases her chopsticks by executing the signal() operation on the appropriate semaphores.
 **ALGORITHM FOR OUR CODE**
-1-Define the number of philosophers
+1. Define the number of philosophers
-2-Declare one thread per philosopher
+2. Declare one thread per philosopher
-3-Declare one mutex(represent chopsticks) per philosopher
+3. Declare one mutex(represent chopsticks) per philosopher
-4-When a philosopher is hungry
+4. When a philosopher is hungry
-5-See if chopsticks on both sides are free
+5. See if chopsticks on both sides are free
-6  -acquire chopsticks
+6.  acquire chopsticks
-7 -eat
+7. eat
-8 -restore the chopsticks
+8. restore the chopsticks
-9 -If chopsticks aren’t free
+9. If chopsticks aren’t free
-10 -wait till they’re available
+10. wait till they’re available
-11 - repeat endlessly
+11.  repeat endlessly